gitworkflows/meshplay/docs/pages/project/contributing/contributing-guidelines.md

 Broader features should have a design specification created in the form of a Google Doc.
 Refer to "[Process: Creating a Functional Specification or other Document](https://docs.google.com/document/d/1RP3IWLc-MiQS-QYasqCoVuCH7--G87p5ezE5f_nOzB8/edit?usp=sharing)", which has detailed information on creating a design specification.

-For small changes, communicating over the [issue tracker](https://github.com/khulnasoft/meshplay/issues) or the [discussions](https://github.com/khulnasoft/meshplay/discussions) will be helpful.
+For small changes, communicating over the [issue tracker](https://github.com/meshplay/meshplay/issues) or the [discussions](https://github.com/meshplay/meshplay/discussions) will be helpful.

-{% include suggested-reading.html %}